HM Prison High Down: History

 High Down Prison was built in 1992 on the site previously occupied by Banstead Hospital.
 In November 2010, the prison football team played a friendly match against League Two side Wycombe Wanderers, losing 8–0.

-High down is a category C training prison and formerly a category B local prison.
+High Down is a category C training prison and formerly a category B local prison.
 There is a visitors centre at the prison with facilities including baby changing facilities and a crèche.
 Conditions for prisoners reportedly deteriorated following staff cuts.
 The Clink is a public restaurant located within the prison and was the first of its kind to open within a UK prison.

 Accommodation and facilities

 Support includes: sentence planning, drug counseling, First Night in Prison scheme and Bail Information scheme.
 The prison has a detox unit.
-Prisoners can wear own clothes rather than uniforms.
+Prisoners can wear their own clothes rather than uniforms.
 Showers are provided on each landing.
 A pinphone system is in use, with all cells having their own phone.